LovelandPolitics.com

 As an example, a man buying a suit, tie, shirt, socks and shoes might spend $522 dollars at Macy’s in

-total he would pay at the register in Centerra would be $563 while the same purchases at the Factory Outlet or
+the total he would pay at the register in Centerra would be $563 while the same purchases at the Factory

-sales tax reverting to the City of Loveland is considerably less than the city makes on the identical sale
+amount of sales tax reverting to the City of Loveland is considerably less than the city makes on the

 Is It Really A Good Deal For Loveland?

-Centerra model may bring additional dollars and development but at a much higher cost to the long-term
+shopping, the Centerra model may bring additional dollars and development but at a much higher cost to

-viability of the municipality.
-The Centerra model requires many more people shopping in Loveland (thus
+the long-term viability of the municipality.
+The Centerra model requires many more people shopping in

-greater long-term costs to the city and wear and tear on roads and use of services) to generate the same
+Loveland (thus greater long-term costs to the city and wear and tear on roads and use of services) to

-students of municipal finance.
-A private business comparison might be the Red Lobster restaurant chain's all
+poor students of municipal finance.
+A private business comparison might be the Red Lobster restaurant

-you can eat crab promotions.
-The President and CEO was, at first, credited with boosting sales through her
+chain's all you can eat crab promotions.
+The President and CEO was, at first, credited with boosting sales

-it isn’t awash in cash) or the Centerra's reduced sales tax is not collecting an adequate amount to offset the
+unlikely as it isn’t awash in cash) or the Centerra's reduced sales tax is not collecting an adequate amount

-costs to the city.
-Either way, the ratio is shifting as businesses like car dealerships and the movie theater
+to offset the costs to the city.
+Either way, the ratio is shifting as businesses like car dealerships and the

 How Come My Receipt Doesn’t Say “McWhinney” Tax?